 28-672 Legislative History

-(longer list below in a comment; i haven’t had time to merge that here) Here’s some legislative history of §28-672, (now) a misdemeanor charge “Causing Death/serious injury by Moving Violation”; it is pretty recent, it’s only been around since 1998, and initially had a short list of enabling violations: red-light running, bad left turn, and running stop signs.
+(longer list below in a comment) Here’s some legislative history of §28-672, (now) a misdemeanor charge “Causing Death/serious injury by Moving Violation”; it is pretty recent, it’s only been around since 1998, and initially had a short list of enabling violations: red-light running, bad left turn, and running stop signs.
 HB2327 43rd Legislature 2nd Regular session; Chapter 243, signed May 1998.
 The new law was initially a civil (not criminal) violation.

 The enumerated list of enabling statutes is the most subject to augmentation: